saurabh1088/notes/iOS/Networking/URLLoadingSystem.md

 Cache policy set at URLRequest will override the one defined in URLSessionConfiguration so this comes in handy if for certain requests one want a different behaviour.

+### URLCache

+- *URLCache* is used for caching responses from network resources.
+- URLSessionConfiguration has *urlCache* property which is of type URLCache, this property determines the URL cache object used.
+- *URLCache* basically maps a URL request to response object.

 ## TODOs

 1. Instruments to analyze HTTP Traffic